chrisistansell/Cyborg-Trackzeron/README.md

 - 2 [M2.5x10 machine screws](https://store.azeron.eu/index.php?route=product/product&path=62&product_id=82) This is to mount the trackball holder to the thumb rail.
 - 2 [M2.5x6 machine screws](https://www.amazon.com/gp/product/B0756W6Z5L) This is to mount the PMW3360 to the trackball holder.
 - 2 [M2.Hex Nuts](https://www.mcmaster.com/products/hex-nuts/low-strength-steel-thin-hex-nuts-8/}) For the updated model.

 ### Tools
 - screwdrivers: hex, Philips, and flat heads
 - precision tweezers
-- Soldering Iron & solder
+- soldering iron & solder
+  - wick is optional but helpful if you have soldering issues to undo
+- wire friendly scissors (i use Klein)
 - wire stripper
 - wire cutters